 Data is available on REGEN-COV in various patient populations:

-Regeneron’s infectious disease programs have led to an approved medicine for Ebola, an emergency authorized medicine for COVID-19 and an investigational medicine for Middle East Respiratory Syndrome (MERS).
+Regeneron’s infectious disease programs have led to an approved medicine for Ebola, an emergency use authorized medicine for COVID-19, and an investigational medicine for Middle East Respiratory Syndrome (MERS).
 In each case, we have taken a strategic multi-antibody ‘cocktail’ approach.

 Our COVID-19-related discovery efforts started in early 2020, when we utilized our VelociSuite® technologies to produce and evaluate hundreds of virus-neutralizing antibodies in our genetically engineered mice.
-Knowing from the beginning that we would take a combination approach, we also identified similarly-performing antibodies from human COVID-19 survivors in order to maximize the pool of potential candidates.
+We also identified similarly performing antibodies from human COVID-19 survivors in order to maximize the pool of potential candidates.
 By June, we had selected and progressed the two potent, complementary and non-competing antibodies, casirivimab and imdevimab, into large-scale manufacturing and clinical trials.

 Viruses, by their nature, mutate over time leading to variant forms.
 With two (or more) complementary antibodies in one therapeutic, even if one antibody has reduced potency in response to a certain strain, the risk of the combination losing efficacy is diminished since the virus would need to mutate in multiple distinct locations to evade both antibodies.
 In the case of REGEN-COV for COVID-19, casirivimab and imdevimab bind tightly and non-competitively to different, non-overlapping parts of the spike protein of the SARS-CoV-2 virus, thereby blocking the virus’ ability to infect healthy cells.